Ghashy/ghashy-vim-theme/README.md

 ==========

 Download the `ghashy.vim` file and put it in ~/.vim/colors/ folder.

-There are modified syntax files for this theme for c/c++/gdscript
+Also there are optional modified syntax files for this theme for c/c++/gdscript